-David Rizzio and Mary, Queen of Scots by David Tweedie.
+David Rizzio & Mary, Queen of Scots: Murder at Holyrood by David Tweedie.
 Explains how Mary's friend and secretary, David Rizzio (or Riccio), enraged the Scots lords so much so that they plotted his murder.
-Available from AbeBooks.

 The Queen's Man: James Hepburn, Earl of Bothwell and Duke of Orkney, 1536-1578 by Humphrey ap Evans.
 Biography, published in 1977.
-Out of print, but sometimes available at Alibris.
+Sometimes available at Alibris.

 The Politics of Religion in the Age of Mary, Queen of Scots by Jane E.A.
 Dawson is about the Earl of Argyll and the struggle for stability in Britain and Ireland.